c9/docs.c9.io/src/workspaces/setting_up_github_workspace.md

-# Setting Up a GitHub Project
+# Setting Up a GitHub Workspace

 GitHub is a code hosting service which offers you a lot of features to manage your public and private git repositories.
-For more information about GitHub and how to use it, visit [www.github.com](https://github.com/).
+For more information about GitHub and how to use it, visit <https://github.com>.

-We have integrated GitHub to enable you to easily work on your public and private Git repositories.
+We have integrated GitHub into the IDE to enable you to easily work on your public and private Git repositories.
 The following article explains how you can activate your GitHub account in Cloud9 IDE.

 ## GitHub Activation